Strictly atomic modules in definable categories: Introduction

+All this is applied in the category ${\cal D}_r$ of $R$-modules of some irrational slope $r$ when $R$ is a tubular algebra.
+These are tame, generally non-domestic, algebras; their categories of finite-dimensional modules are described in \cite[Chpt.
+5]{RinTame} and a feature is that every finite-dimensional indecomposable has a slope (a rational number or $\infty$).
+Moreover, if there is a non-zero morphism from a module of slope $r$ to one of slope $s$, then $r\leq s$.
+It was shown by Reiten and Ringel \cite[13.1]{ReiRin} that, remarkably, {\em every} indecomposable module has a slope, which is a real number or $\infty$.
+If $r$ is irrational, then the category ${\cal D}_r$ of modules of slope $r$ contains no finite-dimensional nonzero module.
+A good deal of information has been obtained about these categories in \cite{HarPre}, \cite{GreTub}, \cite{AngKusAlg} and \cite{KusLak} but there is currently no description of the indecomposable pure-injectives in ${\cal D}_r$.
+Here, with that aim in mind, we shed a little more light on the structure of ${\cal D}_r$.

+In somewhat more detail, Section \ref{secML} brings together background definitions and results.
+Strictly ${\cal D}$-atomic modules, which coincide, \ref{streqstr}, with the strict ${\cal D}$-stationary modules from \cite[8.2]{AngHerML} in ${\cal D}$, are given an internal-to-${\cal D}$-characterisation in \ref{charsML} and the indecomposable direct summands of their character-duals are shown to be all neg-isolated, \ref{dualnegisol}, cf.~\cite{AngHerzLak}.
+Then Makkai's result for countable rings is given a direct proof, \ref{Mak}.
+In Section \ref{secsatgen}, we look at strictly ${\cal D}$-atomic modules as `pure generators' for ${\cal D}$.
+In \ref{rdsbiend} we show that, if $M$ is a strictly ${\cal D}$-atomic module which is finitely generated over its endomorphism ring, then the ring of definable scalars of $M$ is its biendomorphism ring.
+We note in Section \ref{sectilt} that a silting module is strictly atomic for the silting class that it generates.

+In Section \ref{secirrat} we specialise to definable categories of the form ${\cal D}_r$.
+We see that if $T\in {\cal D}_r$ is a tilting module, then the strictly atomic modules in ${\cal D}_r$ are the direct summands of direct sums of copies of $T$, \ref{strDrat}.
+Every exact sequence in ${\cal D}_r$ is pure-exact, \ref{espes}, and we want to understand the non-pure morphisms in ${\cal D}_r$, in particular those with kernel not in ${\cal D}_r$ (see the proof of \cite[6.5]{AngKusAlg} for such morphisms).
+In \ref{kerinDr} we characterise the submodules $K$ of $D\in {\cal D}_r$ such that $D/K \in {\cal D}_r$ as those which are definably closed in $D$ and we develop some consequences.

+With the aim of making the paper reasonably self-contained, Section \ref{secmodth} gives a quick account of the ideas, such as pp-types and definable closure, from model theory that we use in the paper.

-I would like to thank Amit Kuber, for reminding me about Makkai's paper and the strength of this result and for subsequent discussions, and Philipp Rothmaler for a conversation where we worked out the more direct proof, in the countable case, of Makkai's result and, of course, for originally noticing and developing the model-theoretic content and import of the Mittag-Leffler condition.
+I would like to thank Amit Kuber, for reminding me about Makkai's paper \cite{Makk} and the strength of his result and for subsequent discussions, and Philipp Rothmaler for a conversation where we worked out the more direct proof, in the countable case, of Makkai's result and, of course, for originally noticing and developing in \cite{RotHab} the model-theoretic content and import of the Mittag-Leffler condition.
+Thanks to Rosanna Laking for pointing out an example showing that some restriction on the duality is needed for \ref{dualnegisol}.
+Thanks also to Lidia Angeleri H\"{u}gel for clarifying the connection with strict stationary modules and for strengthening the conclusion of \ref{strDrat} from pure to split embeddings.
+I also thank the referees for a number of useful comments and suggestions.